-There are two methods by which the voting process may be conducted: statutory and cumulative.
+There are two methods by which the voting process may be conducted, and they are known as the statutory and cumulative methods of voting.
 A stockholder may cast one vote for each share of stock owned and the statutory or cumulative methods will determine how those votes are cast.
 The test focuses on the election of the board of directors, so we will use that in our example.